 2.1 Transmittance and Reflectance

-The standard method for optical characterization is by measuring transmission and reflection of a thin film.
+The standard method for optical characterization is to measure transmission and reflection of a thin film.
 For materials that have any absorption, a bulk sample will only produce a reflection due to any transmitted light being absorbed before it can pass through the sample.
 All the samples I have measured are thin films between 100-400nm.
 The transmittance T and reflectance R, are both a ratio of the light intensity without the film L, and with the film S, which can be seen in equation 1 and 2.
 This bounds T and R to a maximum of 1.